-Sub-Indicator 0 1 2 3 4 Transparency and efficiency of mechanisms and processes and bureaucratic process with Complex and non- transparent process.
+Sub-Indicator 0 1 2 3 4 Transparency and efficiency of mechanisms and processes Complicated and bureaucratic process with the outcome of the decision left completely to the discretion of public officers Complex and non- transparent process.
 Some rules exist to guide the outcome of the decision but they can easily be manipulated Processes are clearly defined with a fair amount of discretion but checks and balances (ex. hierarchical approval by different institutions, public participation, consultation, court appeal, etc.) are dysfunctional Processes are clearly defined with a fair amount of discretion There are functioning checks an balances (ex. hierarchical approval by different institutions, public participation, consultation, court appeal, etc.) Processes are clearly defined and fully transparent such that the outcome of the decision does not involve any discretion.